My name is Kathy. Officially, I’m Kathy Broady MSW, but around here, I prefer to just go by Kathy. I don’t like getting all stiff and formal!

 Trauma issues were repeatedly plopped in front of me, and after awhile, I got the point.
 I turned my efforts towards working with sexual abuse survivors.

 In the mid 1980’s, I was handpicked to do a clinical pilot study for a government agency in Saskatchewan Canada with a severely abused young woman newly diagnosed with Multiple Personality Disorder (now called Dissociative Identity Disorder).
 I found this area of work highly challenging and fascinating.
+I had heard of DID during my graduate studies, and was rather pleased to get some first-hand experience in the field.
+Not that I knew what I was getting into!

 But I was well and truly invested and interested in working with dissociative issues from that time onwards.